Iceland, the land of fire and ice! Would you take your kids to visit such a place…..hell yes!

 Big day today, one of the main reasons for coming to Iceland in winter was to visit the Ice Caves.
 I had been inside the crystal cave a few years ago and was blown away by that experience and I wanted my family to experience it this time.
 The week before coming to Iceland the crystal cave was closed – flooded with rain and melt water and possibly unsafe for the rest of the winter season.
 I was devastated.
 The prospect of not being able to enter the cave really upset me, but we were lucky, the snow that had been falling and the drop in temperature meant the flood had stopped and access to the cave was possible.
 We were the first ones back inside since it was flooded, they don’t advise under 8 year olds to enter due to safety but I know Jude’s skill level and his spirit and he would manage the cave so luckily the tour guide allowed him to come along.
 The drive to the cave is punishing even in a super jeep.
 What these vehicles can drive over is remarkable but you do feel it!
 Its about a 20 min drive and your bouncing all of the way, don’t eat too much for breakfast.
 You are driving over the old bed of the glacier from only a few years ago, steep inclines, dips, boulders, and ice blocks.
 Eventually we arrived at the start of the glacier, it was complete white out apart from the tiny black hole which was the entrance to the cave.
 Ice grips and helmets on we walked the final stretch to the cave.
 The ripples in the walls of the cave are like frozen waves and the colour blue from the ice is so beautiful.

 Our plan today was to leave Jokulsarlon and drive back to Vik, stopping off at different locations along the way.
 The weather had other plans.
 A violent storm warning had been issued.
 When this happens it can’t be ignored.
 The ring road was closed in sections due to the blizzards, ice and snow.
 My concern was how are we going to get back.
 There is only one main road around Iceland and if its closed your stranded.
-The boys played in the snow drifts that were waist high form the overnight fall.
+The boys played in the snow drifts that were waist high from the overnight fall.
 I was conscious of time, day light fading and the incoming storm.
 We had to make a decision on what to do, staying put wasn’t really an option and to drive to Reykjavik was at least an 8-10 hour drive in these conditions.
 I had to make a plan.

 We decided to leave and head back to Vik.
 Drive slow, stay safe was the mantra.
 It didn’t take long before I felt like this was the wrong decision.
 The blizzard made it very challenging to drive but the only grace was that it was safety in numbers, the road had other cars traveling in the same direction all trying to get back to the city.
 We traveled for about an hour or so and arrived at the Svinafellsjokull glacier to find the road ahead was closed, marked red on the map.
 Luckily there is a decent service station near by so we stopped and waited.